semiherdogan/relaxing-sounds/README.md

 * DELETE [API_URL]/favorite/{soundId}

 # Notes
-* After successful login header "X-Token" parameter should send with all requests with a value of users api_token.
+* After successful login, header "X-Token" parameter should send with all requests with a value of user's api_token.

 # Requests
 * Register